elastic/app-search-python/README.rst

 Dependencies
 ============
 Swiftype App Search supports Python 2.7 and Python 3.3+.
-It depends on requests.
+It depends on requests and PyJWT.

 Usage
 ========